squeletec/dsl-hell/README.md

 ## Releases notes

+#### Version 1.9 (November 19th 2021)
+- Added static entry point class if all methods in the DSL are static.

 #### Version 1.8 (November 18th 2021)
 - Fixed visibility of the generated DSL interface, which was package private, and therefore limited to the package of the model class / interface.